QubesOS/qubes-doc/user/troubleshooting/pci-troubleshooting.md

 This issue is likely to occur if you have the same device assigned to more than one VM.
-When you try to start sys-net with the `qvm-start sys-net` command, there is already a VM running (e.g., autostarting) with one or more of the same devices as those assigned to sys-net.
+When you try to start sys-net with the `qvm-start sys-net` command, there is already a VM running (e.g., auto-starting) with one or more of the same devices as those assigned to sys-net.

 To fix the error, remove the offending PCI device.